-An international conference on feed efficiency in pork production is planned for Nov.
-8-9 in Omaha, Neb.
+An international conference on feed efficiency in swine is planned for Nov 8-9 in Omaha, Neb., according to event coordinators.
 The conference, scheduled to take place at the Qwest Center, will focus on all aspects of feed efficiency in growing/finishing swine.
 Organizers of the event invite you to attend this very timely event, held when feed costs are among the highest in memory.

-The agenda will feature more than a dozen topics, including feed management, nutrition and genetic selection as well as the role of dietary amino acids on feed efficiency.
-The conference will provide results of the latest scientific research in the areas of nutrition, health, feed processing, barn management, genetics, immunology and physiology.
-People with a strong technical interest in pork production, such as pork producers, industry suppliers, nutritionists, consultants, veterinarians and researchers, should consider attending.
+The conference will feature more than a dozen topics including feed management, nutrition, genetic selection as well as the role of dietary amino acids on feed efficiency.
+The conference will provide results of the latest scientific research in such diverse areas as nutrition, health, feed processing, barn management, genetics, immunology and physiology.
+People with a strong technical interest in pork production, such as pork producers, industry suppliers, nutritionists, consultants, veterinarians and researchers are all welcome to attend.

-Program developers include John Patience, Iowa State University; Mike Tokach, Kansas State University; and Joel DeRouchey, Kansas State University.
-For more information, contact Patience at email@example.com or Tokach at firstname.lastname@example.org.
-More information on the event is available at http://bit.ly/lVO0jj.
+Program developers include John Patience, Iowa State University, Mike Tokach, Kansas State University and Joel DeRouchey, Kansas State University.
+For more information, contact Patience at firstname.lastname@example.org or Tokach at email@example.com.